In This Article

 Meet the Expert

-- Separate hair into two, equal-sized sections.
-Beginning at the top of each section, braid hair until you reach the bottom, securing with an elastic.
+- Separate hair into three sections after design your cornrowsthe split into two pigtails, beginning Dutch braid the ends of your hair until you reach the bottom, securing with an elastic.

-- "Mix and match two different types of braids or keep it simple with one," suggests Vaccaro.
+- "Mix and match two different types of braids styles or keep it simple with one when designing your cornrows," suggests Vaccaro.
 "Plus, get two looks in one by keeping the braids in overnight for great texture come morning or as a protective style for your natural curls."

 - Starting on damp hair, comb hair using a wide-tooth comb, and muss with your fingers.